AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 ### Editing a person
 #### Editing a person successfully
 **Prerequisites:**
 1. List all persons using the `list` command.
-Multiple persons in the list.
+At least 5 persons in the list.
 2. No person in FINDvisor has the mobile phone number `96734294`.

 **Steps:**
 1. Test case: `edit 1 p/96734294 e/jameslee@example.com a/123, Clementi Rd, 1234665 t/PRUGrowth`.

 **Expected Result:**
 1. *Person List* shows all persons in FINDvisor.
-The first person's data will be overwritten with the specified values in the command.
+The respective person's fields will be overwritten with the specified values supplied in the command.
 2. *Command Result Box* outputs a successful execution message with the edited person's details.
 3. *Command Box* is cleared.